 - Your course guide should tell you if your course uses a different calendar.
 This applies mainly to Nursing, Education and Professional Law courses.
 Your tutor will inform you if this is the case.
 If in any doubt, contact your tutor or Student Services for advice.

 - This page covers examinations only.
-If you have any other assessments such as an in class test or viva, please contact your module tutor or go to your teaching timetable and CANVAS topic for details.
+If you have other timetabled assessments such as an in class test or viva, please contact your module tutor or go to your teaching timetable and CANVAS topic for details.

 Please ensure that you are registered for the correct modules.
 If you are unsure that you are correctly registered please contact your Faculty Student Services for further support.